zephyrproject-rtos/zephyr/samples/sensor/ams_iAQcore/README.rst

 Building and Running
 ********************

-This sample application uses the sensor connected to the i2c stated in the iaq_core.overlay file.
+This sample can be built as-is for any board with an Arduino-style I2C header configured in its :ref:`devicetree <dt-guide>`, as configured in the :zephyr_file:`samples/sensor/ams_iAQcore/app.overlay` devicetree overlay file.

+(To build the sample on other platforms, use another devicetree overlay file.
+See :ref:`set-devicetree-overlays`.)

-Flash the binary to a board of choice with a sensor connected.
+Flash the binary to your board with a sensor connected to the I2C bus configured via devicetree.

-This sample can run on every board with i2c.
-For example build for a nucleo_f446re board:
+For example, to build and flash for the ``nucleo_f446re`` board:

 .. zephyr-app-commands::
    :zephyr-app: samples/sensor/ams_iAQcore